CHGLongStone/sepher-ehben/docs/corpus/Aphorisms/2-sides.md

 source: 'https://medium.com//@jasonmedland/sepher-ehben-aphorisims-2-sides-3cced84bdbef'
 ---

+# Sepher Ehben: Aphorisims — 2 sides

+I don’t even remember what the original discussion was  Or who it was with Only that it was engaged but not heated  Until it was…

 I don’t even remember what the original discussion was
 Or who it was with
 Only that it was engaged but not heated